UNSW Rowing Club

 Novice

-The Novice squad is for those who are are new to the sport or have less than 6 months of rowing experience, and who are aged under 27 years.
+The Novice squad is for those who are are new to the sport or have less than 1 year of rowing experience.
 Novice rowers have the opportunity to try a variety of different sessions each week including water sessions, ergs and circuit training.
 They develop basic rowing technique in a fun, crew-focused setting.
 There are both male and female Novice squads.

 Please note that to join the Novice squad, you must have successful completed our Learn to Row course (or an equivalent external course), unless you are joining within 7 weeks of O-Week.